elohmrow/action/README.md

 - has not been tested on nested folders
 - if there are 0 items in the S3 bucket you're uploading to, it won't work.
 - would be nice to save also from the Pages app to S3
+- would be nice to have a chooser for the s3 bucket, rather than free-entry field

 ## Files
 ```